-Constipation is one of the most common disorders which can occur in children of all ages, affecting up to 30% of children worldwide.
+Constipation is very common among children of all ages, affecting up to 30% of children worldwide.
 It is particularly frequent during potty training and in younger school-aged children.

-A child is considered constipated when there is decreased bowel frequency and/or hard stools; or if babies or children are very uncomfortable or manifest behaviour changes when passing stool.
+A child is considered constipated when there is decreased bowel frequency and/or hard stools.
+In the case of babies and very young children, discomfort or behaviour changes when passing stools are signs of constipation.

 Childhood constipation is divided into two broad categories

-Organic constipation: due to an underlying organic cause or an anatomic malformation or abnormality
+Organic constipation: when there is an underlying organic cause or an anatomic malformation

 SIGNS OF CONSTIPATION